 A normal node can obtain Gas by pledge Token, 1Token = 100,000 Gas/Day, and the pledge Token is locked and cannot be traded.

 - Pledge 1 IOST, get 100,000 GAS at once, and generate 100,000 GAS per day

 - The production process is smooth and the Gas production speed is 100,000 Gas/Token/Day

 - The upper limit of GAS per user is 300,000 times the total number of pledge tokens, that is, 2 days of charging is completed

 - When Gas is used, it is less than 300,000 times of the pledge Token, and Gas continues to be generated according to the Gas production speed.

 - IOST redemption can be initiated at any time.
 Tokens applying for redemption no longer generate GAS.
 Redemption requires 72 hours.

 - If the IOST is redeemed, the upper limit of the reward Gas is reduced accordingly, and the Gas exceeding the upper limit is destroyed.
-When the pledge is redeemed, Gas is cleared.

 - Transaction execution requires consumption of Gas